Download Dr. Rodríguez-Ubiñas' comprehensive guide to thriving before, during, and after deployment.

 I've also learned so much since my daughter's birth.
 It's been invaluable for me to put into action the practical knowledge I have about families, relationships, and children.

 Maintaining a passionate marriage is a struggle for any couple in this hectic time of two-career couples.
 It's also essential.
+My hobbies are reading, traveling, road trips with my husband, and spending time with my husband, daughter, and extended family.

 Dr. R has more than 18 years of experience as a family and individual therapist, and teach educational workshops, in both English and Spanish.
 She's also done marital therapy with couples of all sorts including military families and young couples who are becoming parents, educating them about emotional and marital changes when faced with a new baby.